B2ORG/T6-B2OP-PATCH/README.md

 > [!NOTE]
 > If in a coop game a player does not use any preset, it is possible for him to take a character before player with that character set.
 In that case preset will not work.
 In order for the system to work properly, have all players in the game set their presets.

+> [!NOTE]
+> Character settings are the same for B2FR & B2OP, which means you don't need to change the settings between these 2 patches

 > [!TIP]
 > When using fast_restart, characters for off-host players are evaluated before host (that's how the game does it).
 I've decided to not change this behavior as it'd require further changes of the existing game logic.
 Instead, in order to preserve priority of character selection, use map_restart command.